Articles of Incorporation

 § 3 Membership

 2 The Board of Directors (Board) shall decide at its own discretion on the admission of members on the basis of a written application, which has to be submitted according to the procedure set forth in the HPTLC Association’s Bylaws.
-In submitting the application, the member accepts the provisions in these Articles of Incorporation as well as compliance with the stipulations in the Bylaws.
+In submitting the application, the member accepts the provisions in these Articles of Incorporation as well as becoming compliant with the stipulations in the Bylaws.

 3 The membership fee is determined by the Board.